-That is how my Pastor greeted me on Sunday morning — after Speak Up Conference.
+That is how my Pastor greeted me on Sunday morning.
 I thought it was a fitting choice of words, using a tongue-tied character to describe me.
 Moses!

-I attended my very first women’s conference when I was 18 years old.
-I had been a Christian for 2 years by that time, was newly married, and my sister-in-law asked me to attend Win-Some Women in Northern Indiana.
+I attended my very first women’s conference 41 years ago when I was 18 years old.
+I was newly married and had been a believer for two years.
+My sister-in-law asked me to attend Win-Some Women in Northern Indiana.

-I assumed everyone went home feeling THAT way.
+I assumed all the ladies went home feeling THAT way..
 “I want to speak and tell…”

-I was young.
-I didn’t have a college education.
-Those women were in their 40’s — I couldn’t be like them; I couldn’t do what they do.
-My words often got twisted and came out funny.
-I panicked in front of a crowd.
-They were gifted.
-I was not.
+I am young.
+I don’t have a college education.
+Many of these women are in their 40s, and I can’t be like them; I can’t do what they do.
+My words get twisted and come out funny.
+I panic in front of a crowd!
+They are gifted.
+I am not.

 Insecurities.
 Comparisons.
 Fear.

-A friend asked me to attend Speak Up with her, and since I have passionately been pursuing writing lately, I eagerly said, yes.
-My church graciously paid for the conference because I am teaching a Bible study this fall.
-I am NOT writing the study; I am teaching the study.
+However, my church graciously paid for the conference because I am teaching (speaking?) a Bible study this fall.
+I am NOT writing the study.
 Therefore, I felt compelled to choose the Speakers Track at Speak Up to honor the church’s investment.
-As I sadly checked that box on the registration form, I envied all the writers on the Writers Track.
-Thankfully, we were allowed to “cross over” to attend some Writers Breakout sessions even if on the Speakers Track.
+As I checked that box on the registration form, I envied all the writers on the Writers Track.

-When our first small group met, I was crazy-scared-let-me-go-throw-up nervous about my 3 minute speaking presentation.
-On the one hand, 3 minutes feels like a lifetime to stand and talk in front of strangers, but seriously, to say something meaningful, 3 minutes is a nanosecond.
-But as the weekend progressed, I received good feedback on my “speaking” presentations.
+When our first small group met for our speeches to be critiqued, I was crazy-scared-let-me-go-throw-up nervous about my three minute speaking presentation.
+On the one hand, three minutes feels like a lifetime to stand up and talk in front of strangers.
+On the other hand, to say something impactful and meaningful, three minutes is like a nanosecond.
+But as the weekend progressed, I received wonderful and encouraging feedback on my mini devotionals.

 No Insecurities.
 No Comparisons.
 No Fear.